hsucherng/coding-style-guide/html.md

 ## ID

-I currently camelCase my IDs — no particular reason for it, and I haven't stumbled upon anything that would strongly convince to stick to a specific case convention.
+I currently camelCase my IDs — no particular reason for it, and I haven't stumbled upon anything that would strongly convince me to stick to a specific case convention.

 For the sake of this coding guide, though, I personally see two patterns for it in my own usage: